Bike and Barge

 Highlights

 A splendid bike and boat trip in the heart of France, along the banks of the Marne River.
-Start your journey in Lagny-sur-Marne, an outskirt of Paris, and discover the Champagne region at the pace of pedaling on an e-bike.
+Start your journey in the mesmerizing Paris and discover the Champagne region at the pace of pedaling on an e-bike.
 In between glasses of Champagne, you can also visit farms where Brie cheese is produced.
 This vacation is a great opportunity to enjoy the rich local food and wine: all to try!

-- Dom Pérignon, Veuve Cliquot and the secrets of Champagne
+- Dom Pérignon and the secrets of Champagne

 - The exquisite Brie de Meaux